 CLICK HERE TO Talk to a Frain Engineer

-See all Labeling Equipment In Stock
+See all Labeling Machinery In Stock

-Learn more about Labeling Equipment
+Learn more about Labeling Machinery

 It is hard to think of a product without at least one label.
 Labels have many purposes and come in many materials including paper, plastic and foil.
 They may be die cut in complex shapes or may be butt cut squares or rectangles.
 They may be sheet, roll or web fed.
 They may be applied with hot or cold glue or with pre-applied pressure sensitive adhesive.